Asynchronous multi-class traffic management in wide area networks: Related Work

 Hierarchy control frameworks have been proposed in general WANs.
 Tomovic \emph{et al.}\cite{8764418} proposed a control framework that incorporates online routing and offline TE.
 Offline TE updates load balancing weights, and online routing provides a fast service based on these weights.
 The proposed framework effectively reduces the processing delay of traffic control for real-time service.
 Guck \emph{et al.}\cite{guck2016function} utilized network calculus to calculate the worst-case delay of "queue links", based on which an online admission control is executed.
 This method guarantees deterministic QoS for admitted flows.
 Ghosh \emph{et al.}\cite{6678113} decomposed the centralized TE problem into 2-tier and 3-tier semi-centralized problems, which reduces the computational complexity in the TE server.
 The authors \cite{9110786} have also proposed a 2-level algorithm to solve the service payoff maximization problem.
 The first-level algorithm is executed using parallel edge computing.

 Besides model-based TE, machine learning-based TE\cite{7557432} has also been studied in recent years.
 Geyer and Carle\cite{10.1145/3229607.3229610} utilized graph neural networks \cite{zhou2020graph} to solve distributed routing problems.
 They proposed an approach for training independent agents to generate distributed routing policies that can achieve a common goal (e.g., shortest path).
-Deep Reinforcement Learning (DRL) can handle complex states \cite{mnih2015human} and actions \cite{lillicrap2015continuous} in TE control decision-making.
-Using mode-free DRL, Xu \emph{et al.} \cite{8485853} factored end-to-end delay, which is not accurately modeled in traditional TE models, into network utility.
+Deep Reinforcement Learning (DRL) can handle complex states and actions in TE control decision-making.
+Using mode-free DRL, Xu \emph{et al.} \cite{8485853} factored E2E delay, which is not accurately modeled in traditional TE models, into network utility.
 By setting the network utility as the reward, DRL explores the optimal split ratio of each session under different throughputs and delays.
 Given that DRL can be time-consuming in large-scale networks, AuTO\cite{10.1145/3230543.3230551} is designed to provide quick decision-making for short flows.
 The peripheral system makes instant decisions locally for short flows, while the central system makes decisions for long flows.
+TEAL\cite{xu2023teal} utilizes graph neural networks to generate the structural feature vector of a network, which assistants the controller network to execute fast TE decision making.